How to get the books

 Please check each book description for details.
 Some of the books are available here on free download as PDFs.
 Others are available in bound editions only, from the publishers or a company such as Amazon.

 Oxford Guide to Plain English

 The Oxford Guide to Plain English by Martin Cutts (Oxford University Press, fifth edition, 2020) – provides 30 guidelines on how to write in a clear and well-structured way.
 Fully revised and reorganized for ease of use.
+Regarded by many as a standard reference book on plain language.
 Paperback, 368 pages.

 - Includes chapters on how to plan and organize your material.